vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

 2. The user downloads the hash `H(b)` of the latest block it has seen (or uses any other block hash within `spam.pow.numberOfPastBlocks` of the block to-be-produced), and brute forces values of `x` such that `hash("Vega_SPAM_PoW", H(b), tid, x)` as bytes starts with `spam.pow.difficulty` zeros.
    1. The user must monitor how many transactions they have sent with PoW tied to a given block.
       1. If this number is less than or equal to `spam.pow.numberOfTxPerBlock` the hash must start with `spam.pow.difficulty` zeros.
-      2. If this number is greater than `spam.pow.numberOfTxPerBlock` the hash must start with `spam.pow.difficulty` zeros plus one additional for each `spam.pow.numberOfTxPerBlock` sized batch of transactions beyond the limit (e.g. if `spam.pow.numberOfTxPerBlock` is 10 and `spam.pow.difficulty` is 2 the 11th - 20th transactions will require 2 zeros, the 21st-30th 3 zeros, the 31st-40th 4 zeros and so on).
+      2. If this number is greater than `spam.pow.numberOfTxPerBlock` the hash must start with `spam.pow.difficulty` zeros plus one additional for each `spam.pow.numberOfTxPerBlock` sized batch of transactions beyond the limit (e.g. if `spam.pow.numberOfTxPerBlock` is 10 and `spam.pow.difficulty` is 2 the 1st - 10th transactions will require 2 zeros, the 11th - 20th transactions will require 3 zeros, the 21st-30th 4 zeros, the 31st-40th 5 zeros and so on).
 3. The user then attaches the PoW to a transaction for a block which will be created within `spam.pow.numberOfPastBlocks` blocks of the one used for PoW hash generation, and sends it off together with `x` and `H(b)`.

 The validators verify that